hoffmann2109/AndroidBoardGameServer/readme.md

-# Monopoly WebSocket Server (WebSocketDemo-Server)
+# Android Board Game WebSocket Server

-This repository contains the server-side application for a digital Monopoly game.
+This repository contains the server-side application for a digital Monopoly-like game.
 It is built with Spring Boot and uses WebSockets for real-time communication with the game client.

 This backend handles game logic, player state, and communication between all connected clients.